Horse of the Desert

 A Must Have Book

-Hard cover book in good condition with some wear to the cover and spine, 295 pages, illustrated with B&W photos and B&W art plates as well as 4 color plates.
+Hard cover book in good condition with some wear to the cover and spine, a little wobbly, 295 pages, illustrated with B&W photos and B&W art plates as well as 4 color plates.
 Copyright 1967 published by The Jay Shuler co.